32 Good Leadership Qualities That Will Drive Your Success

 9. Pacesetter: The pacesetting leadership style uses an aggressive results-driven agenda with the leader who leads from the front.
 ‘Do as I do’.

-10. Servant: This leadership style prioritizes the needs of others over their own.
+10. Servant: This powerful leadership style prioritizes the needs of others over their own.
 This is a challenging approach that comes with both high risk and high reward.
 ‘Serve first, lead second’.

 11. Transactional: This leadership style occurs when the leader lays out clear instructions to their team with both rewards and punishments for their performance.
 ‘I’ll give you this, if you do something for me in return’.